+Week Topic

+1 Go over class syllabus.

-Week Topic 1 Each student needs to secure a mountain bike and a cycling helmet for the rest of the semester.
-Student must read "Class Attire" requirement section of this syllabus.
-Note: A safety inspection is required before riding on the first trip.
-2-mile Field Test (date to be announced): at least one week prior to timed testing.
+Each student will need to secure a mountain bike to ride for the rest of the semester and a cycling helmet.
+The student needs to have all major repairs made on the bicycle before the second class.
+A bike safety inspection is required and will be completed by the instructor before riding on the first trip.

+It is the student's responsibility to secure a bike and have it in proper working order before leaving on the first trip.
+If this is not done, the student will not be allowed to participate and will be counted absent.

+2-mile running/speed walking Field Test (date to be announced) at least one week prior to timed testing.
 Class to meet outside at designated FT site (weather permitting).

+- 2-12 Various rides or participate in the weekend Womble Trip in Arkansas.
+For the various rides, the students divide themselves into two groups of similar riding ability. - Knowledge quiz over MTB safety, bike handling, and mechanical techniques Body Mass Index (BMI) testing.
+Students must turn in aerobic points and summary sheet directly to instructor during this class.

-2-12 Students will divide themselves into three groups of similar riding ability.
-13 Knowledge exam Body Mass Index (BMI) testing and turn in aerobic points/summary sheet, as required.
-Late aerobic points/summary sheet are NOT accepted after this week.
-Testing at Aerobic Center in HPE Department Lab 14 Student must meet with instructor in his office at aerobic center to discuss final grade information and sign off on Grade Agreement form.
+Late aerobic points/summary sheet are NOT accepted after this week. - Students are required to with instructor, in their office at aerobic center, to discuss final grade information and sign off of the Grade Agreement form.

-Course Inventory for ORU's Student Learning Outcomes HPE 095-Beginning Mountain Biking and Fitness Spring 2015
+Course Inventory for ORU's Student Learning Outcomes HPE 096-Intermediate/Advanced Mountain Biking and Fitness Spirng 2015